MarketAxess

-MarketAxess Holdings Inc. is an international financial technology company that operates an electronic trading platform for the institutional credit markets, and also provides market data and post-trade services.
-It enables institutional investors and broker-dealers to trade credit instruments, including corporate bonds, and other types of fixed income products.

-MarketAxess was founded in 2000 by Richard McVey, who is the company’s Executive Chairman.
-Headquartered in New York, MarketAxess has 744 employees and serves clients in the Americas, Europe, Latin America and Asia.
-Today, it is the market leader in the electronic trading of US corporate bonds, with 85% of investment-grade and 84% of high-yield debt traded electronically on its platform.
-That equates to 20% of all corporate bond trading volume in the US.
-As of October 2020, the company is valued at $20.43bn.
+MarketAxess Holdings Inc., headquartered in New York City, operates electronic trading platforms used to trade bonds and other fixed income products.
+It has approximately 2,100 customers, all of which are either institutional investors (91.3% of 2025 volume) or broker-dealers (8.7% of 2025 volume).

+The company's platforms allow prospective traders to buy or sell specific bonds and to execute trades using a request for quote system.
+The company's Open Trading platform allows institutional investors, asset managers, and dealers to all trade anonymously with one another, increasing market liquidity.
+It also allows for portfolio trading and rules-based, automated algorithmic trading.

+In 2025, 86.8% of the company's revenues were derived from commissions for transactions.
+In 2025, the company received an average commission of $4.28 per $1 million in government bonds traded and an average commission of $138.87 per $1 million of other bonds traded.
+The company has an estimated 17.0% market share for trading in U.S. corporate bonds, a 5.9% market share for trading in U.S. municipal bonds, and a 2.4% market share for trading in U.S. government bonds.

+The company's primary competitor is TradeWeb.

 History

-McVey originally proposed the model for MarketAxess in 1999 as part of J.P.
-Morgan's Lab Morgan program, which was designed to back executives’ ideas for using web-based technology.
-He launched the company as an independent venture in 2000, with $24 million in capital which he’d raised from other market participants including Bear Stearns.
-MarketAxess began trading investment-grade corporate bonds and gave investors access to new issues and research in November of that year.
+Richard McVey originally proposed the model for MarketAxess in 1999 as part of J.P.
+Morgan & Co.'s "Lab Morgan" program.
+He launched the company as an independent venture in 2000, with $24 million in capital raised from market participants including Bear Stearns.
+MarketAxess began trading investment-grade corporate bonds and gave investors access to new issues and research in November 2000.

-In 2001, MarketAxess acquired Trading Edge Inc., which owned BondLink, a start-up bond company that had enabled investors to buy and sell bonds online.
+In March 2001, MarketAxess acquired Trading Edge, which owned BondLink, a start-up bond company that had enabled investors to buy and sell bonds online.

-The company went public in 2004, with a stock value of $11 a share.
+In November 2004, the company became a public company via an initial public offering.

+In June 2008, TCV acquired a minority stake in the company for $35 million.

-In 2012, MarketAxess announced a partnership to link up with BlackRock’s Aladdin platform.
-That year, it also announced the launch of its all-to-all trading marketplace, Open Trading.
+In 2012, it launched its all-to-all trading marketplace, Open Trading.

-In 2013, MarketAxess acquired London-based Trax.
+In February 2013, MarketAxess acquired London-based Trax from Euroclear for $42 million.

+In April 2013, MarketAxess announced a partnership to connects its electronic trading platform with BlackRock's Aladdin platform.

-In 2015, MarketAxess and BlackRock extended their Open Trading partnership, already in place in the US, to the European credit markets.
+In January 2015, MarketAxess and BlackRock extended their Open Trading partnership, already in place in the US, to the European credit markets.

-In March the company announced the extension of its all-to-all Open Trading partnership with BlackRock to Asia, focused mainly on US dollar-denominated corporate and sovereign bonds and other securities traded by market participants in the region.
+In March 2018, the company announced the extension of its all-to-all Open Trading partnership with BlackRock to Asia, focused mainly on US dollar-denominated corporate and sovereign bonds and other securities traded by market participants in the region.

+By 2018, the company accounted for 18% of all U.S. investment-grade bond trading, up from 12% in 2014.
+Its market share peaked at 22.8% in December 2018, a period of market volatility.
+However, it began losing market share to TradeWeb.